muratk3n/thirdwave/en/2018/12/qa-1.md

 Q: If the world switches from natgas to something else what happens to existing infrastructure?

 A: They are screwed.
-But I hear Russians started researching natgas-clean hydrogen conversion through another green process.
+But I hear Russians started researching natgas-clean hydrogen conversion through a green process.
+So RU has a flame lite under its ass, that is good.

 On the consumer end, you can pipe H2 through the same natgas infrastructure, for homes, transportation.
-So RU has a flame lite under its ass, that is good.
+So it looks like existing infrastructure can be used for H2.

 Q: Why did you switch from Blogger to Github?